Introduction to Lessor

-- The lessor gets periodic lease rentals through which not only it can recover the cost of the asset but can earn profits.
+- It gets periodic lease rentals through which not only it can recover the cost of the asset but can earn profits.

-- The lessor is eligible to claim tax benefits on account of expenses such as depreciation on assets, maintenance incurred, and so on.
+- It is eligible to claim tax benefits on account of expenses such as depreciation on assets, maintenance incurred, and so on.

 - Ownership lies with the lessor and in case the lessee defaults in payments then the lessor can take back the possession of the asset.
 Thus, this arrangement is less risky for the lessor.

-- The lease rentals are generally high than the installments paid by the lessor to the financer of the asset which creates a profitable project for the lessor.
+- The lease rentals are generally high than the installments paid to the financer of the asset which creates a profitable project for the lessor.

 Leasing arrangement has some limitations too for the lessor.